When you have completed all 4 of the GED® tests, you will need this info explaining what to do after the GED®.

 You will receive all your scores in digital format, but it is advisable to also order paper copies of your diploma.
 You can order one free copy of your diploma, but you should also order a paper copy of the transcript (report with scores), for which you must pay.

-Click here for How to Order Paper Copies of your GED® Transcript and Diploma after the GED® (to be added soon)
+Click here for How to Order a Paper Copy of your GED Transcript and Diploma after the GED®

 Apply to USAf for Foreign Conditional Exemption after the GED®